How to Confirm a Job Interview

 When you schedule a job interview, be sure to confirm the interview location, as well as the date and time.
 I've heard from job seekers who didn't have an accurate address and ended up missing their job interview.

 I've also heard from applicants who didn't write down the correct time and even from someone who got the day wrong.
+Showing up on the wrong day is embarrassing and will make you seem disorganized and unprofessional.

 Check the Interview Details